datanav/docs/training/040_projects_and_infrastructure/030_Novice.rst

     "traceback": "Traceback (most recent call last):\n  File \"/opt/venv/lib/python3.9/site-packages/lake/task/datasynctask/datasynctask.py\", line 2862, in _run_task\n    full_data_set = self.do_sync()\n  File \"/opt/venv/lib/python3.9/site-packages/lake/task/datasynctask/datasynctask.py\", line 1986, in do_sync\n    raise e\n  File \"/opt/venv/lib/python3.9/site-packages/lake/task/datasynctask/datasynctask.py\", line 1959, in do_sync\n    self._do_sync_step5_handle_results()\n  File \"/opt/venv/lib/python3.9/site-packages/lake/task/datasynctask/datasynctask.py\", line 2557, in _do_sync_step5_handle_results\n    if process_batch(entity_batch):\n  File \"/opt/venv/lib/python3.9/site-packages/lake/task/datasynctask/datasynctask.py\", line 2533, in process_batch\n    _entity_batch = self._do_sync_step3_transforms(_entity_batch)\n  File \"/opt/venv/lib/python3.9/site-packages/lake/task/datasynctask/datasynctask.py\", line 2169, in _do_sync_step3_transforms\n    entity_batch = pipe.transform.transform(entity_batch, metrics=self.metrics)\n  File \"/opt/venv/lib/python3.9/site-packages/lake/transforms/dtl_transform.py\", line 1517, in transform\n    transformed_entity_batch = self.cpp_transform(environment, entity_batch)\n  File \"lake/rapids/transforms/dtl_transform.pyx\", line 47, in lake.rapids.rapids_c.CppDTLTransform.cpp_transform\n  File \"lake/rapids/transforms/dtl_transform.pyx\", line 55, in lake.rapids.rapids_c.CppDTLTransform.cpp_transform\nlake.node.exceptions.TransformException: DTL transform failed with error: Target entity _id missing or is of invalid type: None"
   }

-As can be seen from the above dataset, this is a ``pump-failed`` dataset.
-Sesam also produces execution datasets for each ``pump-started`` and ``pump-completed`` run.
+As can be seen from the above dataset, this is a ``pump-failed`` entity.
+Sesam also produces entities for each ``pump-started`` and ``pump-completed`` run in the execution dataset.
 Generally speaking it will often times be most relevant to look at ``pump-failed``datasets as for example a ``pump-completed`` will just tell you that everything ran as expected.

-From the ``pump-failed`` dataset file presented, you will see the properties ``reason_why_stopped`` and ``traceback``.
+From the ``pump-failed`` entity presented above, you will see the properties ``reason_why_stopped`` and ``traceback``.
 The ``reason_why_stopped`` property provides a brief description of why the pump failed whilst the ``traceback`` property provides a more detailed description of why the pump failed.
 In general, the property ``reason_why_stopped`` is a good first candidate to check when a pipe fails its run.
 In terms of automating monitoring you can set up mail notification when line of business related pipes fail a given run.
 This allows you to act quickly if fails should occur.

 System logs
 ###########